ajepst/XlsToEf/README.md

             {PropertyNameHelper.GetPropertyName(() => ProductName, "xlsCol2"},
         }
 ```

-There is an existing open issue to work out a way to use a lambda without the hack of using the helper (while still allowing a string in some way for custom scenarios)... so that should improve at some point.
+There is an existing open issue to work out a way to use a lambda without the helper (like the related *TableColumnConfiguration* object)... so that should improve at some point.

 ###Advanced Usage###